Langhalsdino/StageMate/README.md

 You can navigate through the slides and use the backup method of clicking on points to check them in the presenter view.

 ### Setup audio transcription with python
-First of all you need to make sure that you installed python ([download here](https://www.python.org/downloads/)) and pip ([How to install pip](https://pip.pypa.io/en/stable/installing/)). <br>
+First of all, you need to make sure that you installed python ([download here](https://www.python.org/downloads/)) and pip ([How to install pip](https://pip.pypa.io/en/stable/installing/)). <br>
-Afterwards we install all the needed dependencies of the python script with pip.
+Afterwards, we install all the needed dependencies of the python script with pip.
 ```
 pip install requests
 pip install pyaudio